joeabbey/gm/README.md

 - Aliases defined by the prompt helper:
   - `gm-update` — runs `npm install -g` for every tracked package using the latest tag by default.
   - `gm-refresh` — forces an immediate status refresh (ignoring the cache TTL).
+- Native Claude CLI support — if the standalone `claude` binary is installed, gm reads its version via `claude --version` and upgrades it with `claude update` instead of `npm install -g @anthropic-ai/claude-code`.

 The scripts only rely on Node.js and work across macOS and Linux.

+## Everyday commands

+- `gm status` — friendly status panel; add `--refresh` to force a fresh check or `--json` for automation.
+- `gm update` — install the latest version of every tracked package (uses `claude update` when the native CLI is present).
+- `gm packages add <name>` / `gm packages remove <name>` — adjust the tracked list without editing JSON; append `--` spaced names for multiple packages.
+- `gm packages list` — print the current list; equivalent to `gm packages`.
+- `gm doctor` — sanity-check Node/npm availability, cache/config paths, and other prerequisites.
+- `gm` — with no arguments, this is shorthand for `gm status`.

 ## Configuration knobs